chyyuu/aos_course_info/rustoslist.md

 - [occlum](https://github.com/occlum/occlum): A memory-safe, multi-process library OS (LibOS) for Intel SGX.
   - [ngo](https://github.com/occlum/ngo): Next-Gen Occlum, a work-in-progress fork of Occlum that is optimized for the next-generation of Intel SGX
 - [drone](https://www.drone-os.com/) : an Embedded Operating System for writing real-time applications in Rust with async/await features
-- [redox](https://www.redox-os.org/) : a Unix-like Micro-Kernel Operating System written in Rust
+- [redox](https://www.redox-os.org/) : a Unix-like microernel Operating System written in Rust
 - [KataOS](https://github.com/AmbiML/sparrow-kata-full)：a home-grown operating system named KataOS, that runs on top of seL4 and (ignoring the seL4 kernel) is written almost entirely in Rust
 - [embassy os kernel](https://github.com/embassy-rs/embassy)：Embassy is the next-generation framework for embedded applications.
 - [aero kernel](https://github.com/Andy-Python-Programmer/aero)：a new modern, experimental, unix-like operating system following the monolithic kernel design.